Baron-burton/cykl/README.md

 First, be sure to have your Github login details in a `.netrc` in your root directory

-- Just call `cykl` with no arguments to return up to the last 100 closed issues assigned to you
+- Just call `cykl` with no arguments to return at least the last 50 closed issues assigned to you

-- Or `cykl 'owner/repo'` to return up to the last 100 closed issues from a specific repository
+- Or `cykl 'owner/repo'` to return at least the last 50 closed issues from a specific repository

+#### Options

+`--label`

+- You can provide a label to scope your return to issues only containing the given label, like so: `--label '<your repo label>'`.
+ You can also pass `-l`

 ## Contributing